obervinov/users-package/README.md

 The `Users` class provides authentication, authorization, user attribute management and user request logging for Telegram bots.
 You can initialize it with different options

 - `vault (any)`: Configuration for initializing the Vault client.
-  - `(VaultClient)`: an already initialized instance for interacting with the Vault API.
+  - `(object)`: an already initialized instance of VaultClient for interacting with the Vault API.
-  - `(dict)`: configuration for initializing a VaultClient instance in this class.
+  - `(dict)`: extended configuration for VaultClient (for database engine).
+    - `instance (VaultClient)`: An already initialized instance for interacting with the Vault API.
+    - `role (str)`: The role name for the Vault database engine.

 - `rate_limits (bool)`: Enable rate limit functionality.

-- `storage (dict)`: Configuration for initializing the storage client.
-  - `db_role (str)`: The role name for the Vault database engine.
+- `storage_connection (any)`: Connection object to connect to the storage.
+Do not use if you are using Vault database engine.
 - **Examples:**

   - Initialize with `VaultClient` and without `rate_limits`: